The Amazon Rainforest: The World's Largest Rainforest

 Note: Human populations have shaped the biodiversity of the Amazon.
 See Amazon people for more.

 How large is the Amazon rainforest?

 The extent of the Amazon depends on the definition.
 The the Amazon River drains about 6.915 million sq km (2.722 sq mi), or roughly 40 percent of South America, but generally areas outside the basin are included when people speak about "the Amazon."
-The biogeographic Amazon ranges from 7.76-8.24 million sq km (3-3.2 million sq km), of which just over 80 percent is forested.
-For comparison, the land area of the United States (including Alaska and Hawaii) is 9,629,091 square kilometers (3,717,811).
+The biogeographic Amazon ranges from 7.76-8.24 million sq km (3-3.2 million sq mi), of which just over 80 percent is forested.
+For comparison, the land area of the United States (including Alaska and Hawaii) is 9,629,091 square kilometers (3,717,811 sq km).

 Nearly two-thirds of the Amazon lies in Brazil.

 Today the Amazon River is the most voluminous river on Earth, carrying more than five times the volume of the Congo or twelve times that of the Mississippi, draining an area nearly the size of the forty-eight contiguous United States.
 During the high water season, the river's mouth may be 300 miles wide and every day up to 18 billion cubic meters (635 billion cubic feet) of water flow into the Atlantic.
 That discharge, equivalent to 209,000 cubic meters of water per second (7.3 million cubic feet/sec), could fill over 7.2 million Olympic swimming pools per day or supply New York City's freshwater needs for nine years.

 The force of the current -- from sheer water volume alone -- causes Amazon River water to continue flowing 125 miles out to sea before mixing with Atlantic salt water.
 Early sailors could drink freshwater out of the ocean before sighting the South American continent.